openstack/nova/doc/source/user/support-matrix.rst

 Feature Support Matrix
 ======================

+..
+TODO: Add UML (User-Mode Linux) hypervisor and its support status for the listed features to the support matrix.

 When considering which capabilities should be marked as mandatory the following general guiding principles were applied